CynaCons/stm32_BluTechDevice/README.md

 I highly recommend to use the STM32CubeMX project generator.
 This driver uses the HAL library.
 STM32CubeMX will generate the project architecture and initialize all the required peripherals.

+STM32CubeMX can be found on ST's website and can generate projects for most IDEs.

 To understand how to use, read the example files (main.c, stm32fxxx_it.c) and this readme.